 When word of the botched hit lands in the lap of no-nonsense deputy Les Martin (Wilde) from peculiar prospector Tom Fadden, he chooses to ignore it, as the source of the material has a tendency to stretch the truth a bit.
 Instead, Deputy Martin chases a hot young woman (Victoria Shaw) in a speeding vehicle (the Arizona justice system hasn’t changed very much over the years), who turns out to not only be single, but it also the daughter of a slightly suspicious local family, whose patriarch owns a nearby (currently closed) gold mine.
 But when the town’s tiny morgue begins to run short of vacancies, Les decides it’s time to show them whippersnappers that Les is More!

 With an exciting game-changing climax in tow ‒ wherein we learn who the real brains behind the various heinous deeds is, shortly before our hero and villain fight to the death atop a moving tram suspended high over the Grand Canyon ‒ Edge of Eternity does not disappoint.
-A marvelous supporting cast for this Columbia Pictures release includes Mickey Shaughnessy (Jailhouse Rock, Sex Kittens Go to College), Edgar Buchanan (yes, good ol' Uncle Joe himself!), young Jack Elam (Support Your Local Sheriff!), and the great Dabbs Greer.
+A marvelous supporting cast for this Columbia Pictures release includes Mickey Shaughnessy, Edgar Buchanan (yes, good ol’ Uncle Joe himself!), young Jack Elam, and the great Dabbs Greer.
 Richard Collins and Knut Swenson wrote the screenplay from an original story by Swenson and Ben Markson.

 Twilight Time brings us another amazing transfer here, enabling us to dive deep into the assorted death-defying thrills Edge of Eternity has to offer, which are quite plentiful.
 The film ‒ which I would like to add can be perceived as a precursor to the desert-based neo-noir of the ’90s ‒ is presented with an impressive English DTS-HD MA 2.0 Mono soundtrack and English (SDH) subtitles.
 An isolated DTS-HD MA 2.0 score of composer Daniele Amfitheatrof’s efforts is also on-hand, as is another Twilight Time-produced audio commentary with C. Courtney Joyner and Nick Redman, which reveals many an interesting (and one really bizarre) tidbit about the production.

-Julie Kirgo once more pens the liner notes for this Limited Edition release from Twilight Time, which ‒ as is the case with Kiss of Death ‒ is currently waiting for you to add them to your collection from the official Twilight Time Movies website and/or Screen Archives).
-But don't wait until you're staring down from the Edge of Eternity to get 'em: these two classic noirs are reserved to only 3,000 pressings of each title and are available while supplies last.
+Julie Kirgo once more pens the liner notes for this Limited Edition release from Twilight Time, which ‒ as is the case with Kiss of Death ‒ is currently waiting for you to add them to your collection. but don’t wait until you’re staring down from the Edge of Eternity to get ’em: these two classic noirs are reserved to only 3,000 pressings of each title and are available while supplies last.
 Enjoy.